Noise-Aware Quantum Amplitude Estimation: Noise-Aware QAE: Results

-The final line, ``noiseless'' QAE, however, shows there is still some way to go.
+The final line, ``Noiseless,'' however, shows that even when the parameters are known precisely, there is still an inherent ceiling to the improvement that can be made by employing noise-aware QAE, and also given the variation in the noise parameters, generally one cannot predict a priori how much improvement one might expect for a given problem, particularly given the imperfect method of constraining $k_{\sigma}$ and $k_{\mu}$ from calibration data.
+However, we still see that there are clear benefits to running noise-aware QAE, and indeed, error mitigation protocols are not expected to improve results to the extent that they match the noiseless case.
+An important future direction of research is, therefore, to discover effective general ways of setting strong (low-variance) priors on $k_{\mu}$, and indeed to better use the data from circuits with low values of $m$ (i.e., when $\theta$ and $k_{\mu}$ can be better distinguished) to narrow the distribution on $k_{\mu}$ further.

 The challenge now is to use the proposed Gaussian noise model, together with ever-improving quantum hardware, to obtain compelling QAE results for problems of real-world interest.
-Furthermore, the linearly increasing sequence of Suzuki \textit{et al} is known to not be optimal, and is only really used here for illustrative purposes.
-An important future line of research and development, therefore, will be to embed the noise model into other proposals for NISQ QAE to obtain noise-aware versions of the state-of-the-art NISQ QAE algorithms.
+Furthermore, the linearly increasing sequence of Suzuki et al. \cite{Suzuki_2020} is known to not be optimal, and is only really used here for illustrative purposes.
+An important future line of research and development, therefore, will be to embed the noise model into other proposals for QPE-free QAE to obtain noise-aware versions of the state-of-the-art QPE-free QAE algorithms.